Medical Terminology Daily - Est. 2012

 The book is enthralling, the plot well developed, and the description of the academic environment, the details of the scenery for the travelers, the pettiness of war, etc., is not only interesting, but also portrays the times during the life of Andreas Vesalius in such a way that I felt transported there.
 It was very difficult to put the book down until I finished it.

-Ron does a great job getting us a little bit closer to who was Andreas Vesalius, the child at school, the youngster, the anatomist, the friend, the father, and the husband.
+The author does a great job getting us a little bit closer to who was Andreas Vesalius, the child at school, the youngster, the anatomist, the friend, the father, and the husband.

 I should probably stop here and let you decide on the book for yourself without giving too much away.
 I strongly recommend this book and hope that you will enjoy it as much as I did.
 You can visit Ron’s website here to buy his book.

-On a side note, Ron and I both attended the 2014 “Vesalius Continuum” meeting in the Greek island of Zakynthos.
+Ron and I both attended the 2014 “Vesalius Continuum” meeting in the Greek island of Zakynthos.
 This meeting celebrated the 500th anniversary of the birth of Andreas Vesalius.
 Part of the book he wrote is based on the discussions and presentations at this meeting.

 Following are some excerpts of Ron’s bio and website in his own words: